chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ## Synopsis
 Surface-based data formats represent neuroimaging data in two main forms namely *meshes* and *overlays*.
 In both cases anatomical locations are represented by *vertices* which are arbitrary points in 3D space.

-Surface *meshes* store 2 main types of information - the Cartesian location (x, y, z) of each vertex in 3D space and the triplet of vertex indices that make up a triangular face on the mesh.
+Surface *meshes* store 2 main types of information - the Cartesian location (x, y, z) of each vertex in 3D space and the triple of vertex indices that make up a triangular face on the mesh.

 Surface *overlays* store attributes for each vertex.
 These attributes could be single value scalars like the cortical thickness at a vertex or a series of values like a time series  from an fMRI or EEG experiment.